OneHourTranslation/API-Library-Python/README.rst

 Starters' Guide
 ---------------

-First of all, you must to obtain private and public keys:
+First of all, you must obtain private and public keys:

 1. Register as a customer on `One Hour Translation <https://www.onehourtranslation.com/auth/register>`_
 2. Request your `API Keys <https://www.onehourtranslation.com/profile/apiKeys>`_